-Judge Liles Burke is a native of Marshall County, Alabama, the son of Claud and Sharon Burke, and Jane and Sid McDonald.
+Judge Liles Burke is a native of Marshall County, Alabama, the son of Claud and Sharon Burke, and Jane and the late Sid McDonald.
 He attended public schools in the City of Arab and then received his undergraduate degree from The University of Alabama in 1991.
 In 1994, he earned his law degree from The University of Alabama School of Law.
 While there, he served as the student member of The University of Alabama Board of Trustees, and was inducted as a member of Omicron Delta Kappa Honor Society and The Jasons.

 He was admitted to practice in the Alabama Supreme Court and the U.S. Courts in 1994 and began the practice of law with his father in the firm now known as Burke, Beuoy & Maze, handling a wide variety of civil and criminal cases.
 He served as both Arab's Municipal Prosecutor and City Attorney during that time, and in 2001 was named the Municipal Judge for the City of Arab.
 He held that office until 2006 when he was appointed Marshall County District Judge by Governor Bob Riley.
 In 2008 Judge Burke was elected to a full term on the District Court, without opposition.